yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part2.markdown

 {%tip%}You can modify the query statement and query the space in realtime.
 Example : select UID,* from xap.tutorial.user.model.User *where creditLimit > 100 and* rowNum<5000{%endtip%}

-With the Admin UI console has many more features which we will introduce you to throughout this tutorial.
+The Admin UI console has many more features which we will introduce you to throughout this tutorial.